What is Istodax and how is it used?

 - Extract the appropriate amount of ISTODAX from the vials to deliver the desired dose, using proper aseptic technique.
 Before intravenous infusion, further dilute ISTODAX in 500 mL 0.9% Sodium Chloride Injection, USP.

 - Infuse over 4 hours.

 The diluted solution is compatible with polyvinyl chloride (PVC), ethylene vinyl acetate (EVA), polyethylene (PE) infusion bags as well as glass bottles, and is chemically stable for up to 24 hours when stored at room temperature.
 However, it should be administered as soon after dilution as possible.

 Parenteral drug products should be inspected visually for particulate matter and discoloration before administration, whenever solution and container permit.

 Dosage Forms And Strengths

-ISTODAX is supplied as a kit including a sterile, lyophilized powder in a 10 mg single-dose vial containing 11 mg of romidepsin and 22 mg of the bulking agent, povidone, USP.
+ISTODAX is supplied as a kit including a sterile, lyophilized powder in a 10 mg single-dose vial containing 11 mg of romidepsin, 22 mg of the bulking agent,povidone, USP, and hydrochloric acid, NF, as a pH adjuster.
 In addition, each kit includes a single-dose sterile diluent vial containing 2.4 mL (2.2 mL deliverable volume) of 80% propylene glycol, USP, and 20% dehydrated alcohol, USP.